 Every morning, my dog jumps on the bed and wakes me up by snuggling as close as she can to my head and puts her wet nose into my hair.
 Even though I might grump and groan about her waking me, the resulting rush of endorphins gets me out of bed feeling ready and energised to start the day.

-In this episode we follow the participants through the final weeks of their bespoke treatment program.
+We follow the participants through the final weeks of their treatment program.
 We see that the road to recovery isn’t a straight line, and observe that addiction, like other health conditions, can be characterised by periods of improvement and periods of vulnerability.

 In this episode the participants are halfway through the treatment program.
 We check in on how they are and follow the ups and downs experienced by people in recovery.